hemantksingh/messup-learn/practice/Influence and Negotiation.md

 * Allow people to surface any disagreements, counter arguments, and frustrations.
 Acknowledge that you've heard them and understand their point of view. *Get curious not furious* Engage them by allowing them to have some ownership of the outcome.

 * Think about how you can use resistance to get critical feedback on your ideas and test underlying assumptions.
-Reframe the issue using questions like “How might we…?" to help people think differently about the issue.
+Reframe the issue using IDEO's question “How might we…?" to help people think differently about the issue.
 Invite them to explore different alternatives.

 * In situations when you are not able to reach an agreement with a contrarian view, think about trade-offs and compromise.
 In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your main goal.
 Focusing your mind on the common goals will provide you the perspective to whether support the alternative or not.